 values: [mosquitto]

-You’ll then what to add a service so you can reach your mosquitto pod with a predictable DNS record.
+You’ll then want to add a service so you can reach your mosquitto pod with a predictable DNS record.

 apiVersion: v1